-The Robert W. Long Hospital has facilities for 246 medical and surgical patients, out-patient clinics, and the necessary operating rooms, X-ray, and central supply departments to care for such patients.
+The Robert W. Long Hospital has facilities for 246 medical and surgical patients, outpatient clinics, and the necessary operating rooms, X ray, and central supply departments to care for such patients.

 The James Whitcomb Riley Hospital has 219 beds to accommodate children.
 Included are divisions for the care of those suffering from communicable diseases and orthopaedic conditions.
-The Rotary Convalescent Home accommodates 60 patients.
+The Rotary Convalescent Home accommodates sixty patients.

-The William H. Coleman Hospital for women has facilities to care for 56 mothers and their babies and 16 additional beds for
+The William H. Coleman Hospital for Women has facilities to care for fifty-six mothers and their babies and sixteen additional beds for women.

-The out-patient departments of the four University hospitals care for an average of 188 patients daily.
+The outpatient departments of the four University hospitals care for an average of 188 patients daily.

-The educational division in Ball Residence includes lecture halls, nursing arts, science, and nutrition laboratories, with the equipment necessary to conduct a teaching program satisfactory to the standards of the School.
-There are comfortable living quarters for students and graduate nurses, including reception and recreation rooms, kitchenettes, laundries, gymnasium, and sun-deck.
+The educational division in Ball Residence includes lecture halls and nursing arts, science, and nutrition laboratories, with the equipment necessary to conduct a teaching program satisfactory to the standards of the School.
+There are comfortable living quarters for students and graduate nurses, including reception and recreation rooms, kitchenettes, laundries, gymnasium, and sundeck.

 The School Library, located in the Ball Annex, contains 3,000 volumes of reference material as well as a generous supply of fiction and current magazines, both professional and popular.
-A librarian is in charge.
+A qualified librarian is in charge.
 The facilities of the Medical School Library are also available to students of nursing.